Exercise and Fitness as You Age

 - Resistance: Resistance bands are like giant rubber bands designed to give your muscles a good workout when stretched and pulled.
 Resistance bands can be attached to furniture, a doorknob, or even your chair.
 Use these for pull-downs, shoulder rotations, and arm and leg-extensions.

 - Flexibility: By practicing mindful breathing and slowly stretching, bending, and twisting, you can limber up and improve your range of motion.
 Some of these exercises can also be done lying down.
-Ask your doctor or search online for chair-yoga possibilities.
+Ask your doctor, search online, or see Resources section below for chair-yoga or chair Tai Chi possibilities.

 - Endurance: Check out pool-therapy programs designed for wheelchair-bound seniors.
 Also, wheelchair-training machines make arm-bicycling and rowing possible.
 If you lack access to special machines or pools, repetitive movements (like rapid leg lifts or sitting pushups) work just as well to raise your heart rate.